 Finally, I loved her because she never got her teeth fixed.
 I would still love her if she had gotten a dental makeover to pull her two front teeth together.
 But she didn’t.
 Am I ending on a silly note?
 You judge.

 She was captured by Christ.
 She was not her own.
 She was supremely mastered, not by any ordinary man, but by the King of the universe.
 He had told her,

-Do not let your adorning be external — the braiding of hair and the putting on of gold jewelry, or the clothing you wear — but let your adorning be the hidden person of the heart with the imperishable beauty of a gentle and quiet spirit, which in God’s sight is very precious . . . and do not fear anything that is frightening.
-(1 Peter 3:3–6)
+Do not let your adorning be external — the braiding of hair and the putting on of gold jewelry, or the clothing you wear — but let your adorning be the hidden person of the heart with the imperishable beauty of a gentle and quiet spirit, which in God’s sight is very precious. . . .
+And do not fear anything that is frightening.
+(1 Peter 3:3–4, 6)

 Finally, she wrote, “We are women, and my plea is Let me be a woman, holy through and through, asking for nothing but what God wants to give me, receiving with both hands and with all my heart whatever that is” (398).

-That prayer was answered spectacularly this morning at 6:15.
+That prayer was answered spectacularly on the morning of June 15.
 For her, from now on all fruit is peaches.
 I am eager to join her.